GUbertiRIccardo/infoUni/cmd-linux.md

 for i in $(seq 1 7); do echo cap$i; done
 ```

+# PICCOLO APPUNTO SU I PERMESSI
+What number is -rw-r--r-- Linux?

+    4 = r (Read)
+    2 = w (Write)
+    1 = x (eXecute)

+It is 644.

+There are 10 dashes.
+First dash represents if it is a file or a directory, next 9 dashes are divided into 3 group ie (owner,group,others).

+In your case, rw- read and write permission for the owner.

+Next three represents the permission for the group r-- readonly permission for group.
+User who are part of this group will have readonly permission

+Last three dash represents the permission for other users who is not owner of the file or part of the group.

+File permission can be changed by file owner by executing chmod command with the combination of above numbers

+Eg

+#chmod 755 filename (rwxr-xr-x)

+#chmod 777 filename (rxwrwxrwx)

 # Comandi Linux non noti
  - `df -h` stampa i filesystems montati e l'utilizzo
  - `df -hT` stampa i dischi montati e l'utilizzo